lockbox/pd-ninja/README.md

 - why are _so_ many of the strings not automatically defined?
     - idk man its a data section, ghidra automagically does it but i felt like making a binary ninja plugin

+## Minimum Version

+This plugin requires the following minimum version of Binary Ninja:

+* 3164

+## Required Dependencies

+The following dependencies are required for this plugin:

+ * pip - SQLAlchemy==2.0.1
+ * apt - clang
+ * installers -
+ * other -

 ## License

 This plugin is released under an [MIT license](./license).

+## Metadata Version

+2